hci-lab-um/heuristics-for-test-tool-design/About-the-research/About-the-research.md

 The purpose of this summary is to allow you to decide which parts of the dissertation – if any – you want to read. **Reading the dissertation is not necessary for using idea-t, it is made available for transparency and to allow deep background reading for those who want it.**

-Longer summaries of parts of the dissertation are also available if you want a little more information:
+Longer summaries of parts of the dissertation are also available if you want a little more information.

-[Summary of Chapters 1-4](DisSummary_Chapters1_2_3_4_How_Research_Done.md) for an understanding of the background and methodology
+Read [Summary of Chapters 1-4](DisSummary_Chapters1_2_3_4_How_Research_Done.md) for an understanding of the background and methodology.

 Two discovery studies provided the evidence that some help for tool design and acquisition might be needed.
 These are written up in the dissertation chapters 5 and 6.

-[Summary of Chapter 5](Dis_Chapter5_Experiences_with_Tools.md) for a description of the work on people's experiences of tools to support testing
+Read [Summary of Chapter 5](Dis_Chapter5_Experiences_with_Tools.md) for a description of the work on people's experiences of tools to support testing.

-[Summary of Chapter 6](Dis_Chapter6_Who_is_Testing.md) for a description of the work on the characteristis of people doing testing
+Read [Summary of Chapter 6](Dis_Chapter6_Who_is_Testing.md) for a description of the work on the characteristis of people doing testing.
 The two discovery studies (Chapters 5 and 6) established that testing tools frequently fail the people using them, and that testers are a far more diverse group than stereotypes suggest.

 The next challenge was to turn those findings into something practically useful: a framework that could help tool designers and purchasers make better decisions.
 Dissertation chapters 7 and 8 describe how that framework — **idea-t** ("Influencing the Design, Evaluation and Acquisition of Tools for Testing") — was built.

-[Summary of Chapters 7 and 8](Dis_Chapter7and8_building-idea-t.md) for a description of the process to build and prototype idea-t.
+Read [Summary of Chapters 7 and 8](Dis_Chapter7and8_building-idea-t.md) for a description of the process to build and prototype idea-t.

 The idea-t framework was then evaluated and refined through a series of formative case studies, with the idea-t framework being improved as a result of the comments from the people who had used it.
 A sixth study was done - a retrospective analysis of customer issues with one particular commercial tool, to identify where the idea-t framework might have supported early decision making for the tool design, and which heuristics would have been most useful.
 This was followed by an expert review.